mohamed-abdullah-801564/ResumeMatch/replit.md

 2. User provides job description via file upload or text input
 3. Files are validated for correct format
 4. Text content is extracted from uploaded documents
-5. Extracted content is processed through NLP analysis for intelligent matching
+5. Extracted content is processed through enhanced NLP and semantic analysis for intelligent matching

 ## External Dependencies